-Whereas using the correct components is essential to achieve optimum performance, the correct layout is equally as important.
-The AD7764 product page on www.analog.com contains the Gerber files for the AD7764 evaluation board.
-The Gerber files should be used as a reference when designing any system using the AD7764.
+While using the correct components is essential to achieving optimum performance, the correct layout is just as important.
+The AD7765 product page on www.analog.com contains the Gerber files for the AD7765 evaluation board.
+These files should be downloaded and used as a reference when designing any system using the AD7765.

-The use of ground planes should be carefully considered.
-To ensure that the return currents through the decoupling capacitors are flowing to the correct ground pin, the ground side of the capacitors should be as close to the ground pin associated with that supply, as recommended in the Supply Decoupling section.
+The use of ground planes should also be carefully considered.
+To ensure that the return currents through the decoupling capacitors are flowing to the correct ground pin, the ground side of the capacitors should be as close to the ground pin associated with that supply as recommended in the Supply Decoupling section.

-USING THE AD7764
+USING THE AD7765

-Step1 through Step 5 detail the sequence for powering up and using the AD7764.
+The following is the recommended sequence for powering up and using the AD7765:

 - 1. Apply power to the device. - 2.
-Apply the MCLK signal. - Take RESET low for a minimum of one MCLK cycle, preferably synchronous to the falling MCLK edge.
+Apply the MCLK signal. - 3.
+Take RESET low for a minimum of one MCLK cycle, preferably synchronous to the falling MCLK edge.
 If multiple parts are to be synchronized, apply a common RESET to all devices. - 4.
-Wait a minimum of two MCLK cycles after $\overline{\text{RESET}}$ is released. - 5.
+Wait a minimum of two MCLK cycles after RESET has been released. - 5.
 If multiple parts are being synchronized, a SYNC pulse must be applied to the parts, preferably synchronous with the MCLK rising edge.
 In the case where devices are not being synchronized, no SYNC pulse is required; a logic high signal should simply be applied to the SYNC pin.
-When applying the SYNC pulse, - The issue of a SYNC pulse to the device must not coincide with a write to the device. - Ensure that the SYNC pulse is taken low for a minimum of four MCLK periods.